RedHat-UX/red-hat-design-system/docs/theming/color-palettes.md

 </div>

 <rh-blockquote>
-  Color context lets authors write more HTML, and less CSS and JavaScript
+  Color palettes lets authors write more HTML, and less CSS and JavaScript
 </rh-blockquote>

 ### Combination elements
 Some elements are both providers and consumers.
 Card, for example is both a provider and a consumer.
-It can accept the color theme of its context and it can also set its own color palette.
+It can accept the color theme of its parent context and it can also set its own color palette.

 <rh-context-demo id="cards-demo">